 The updated version of the 1950s’ Rolex Milgauss is a hit among Rolex fans.
 Is this re-engineered classic, with its improved protection against magnetism, worth the wait?
-Writer Jens Koch and photographer Nik Schölzel find out in this watch test from our August 2008 issue.
+Writer Jens Koch and photographer Nik Schölzel find out in this watch test.

 Magnetic fields are invisible and do not greatly affect the human body.
 Maybe that’s why we don’t think about them very much, even though our high-tech world is full of them, generated by all sorts of devices, from motors to loudspeakers.
 Unlike the people who wear them, however, mechanical watches are extremely susceptible to magnetic fields.
 When parts of a watch’s movement become magnetized, its rate accuracy is disturbed, causing frustration for its owner.